RobARC/AirBnB_clone/README.md

 # Description
 -----
-This clone of AirBnB is a application, which use JSON to storage, and a back-end in Python.
+This clone of AirBnB is an application which use JSON to storage, and a back-end in Python.
 In this app is used to save information that is displayed in the following points.
 At the momment its only a back-end console
 ## Attributes